Skip to main content

 G3 South - Ormeau Road

 Along Ormeau Road, the route passes through mainly high-density residential areas.
 The required level of bus priority can be achieved within the existing highway boundary for the majority of the route (high-level of existing bus lane provision).
 Ormeau Road/Saintfield Road has strong public transport patronage and is designated as a Core Quality Bus Corridor in the Belfast Metropolitan Transport Plan.
-The route would enhance access to Forestside Shopping Centre and would seek to connect to Carryduff.

 G2 Extension

-This circulatory option runs from the existing G2 network at Howard Street - Great Victoria Street - Bruce Street - Dublin Road - University Road, then connects with the Lisburn Road via Elmwood Avenue and back to the City Centre via Lisburn Road and Great Victoria Street.
+This circulatory route runs from the existing G2 network at Howard Street - Great Victoria Street - Bruce Street - Dublin Road - University Road, then connects with the Lisburn Road via Elmwood Avenue and back to the City Centre via Lisburn Road and Great Victoria Street.
 This route forms an extension to the existing G2 service which extends to the Titanic Quarter via the City Centre network.

 This route facilitates significant priority for BRT2 using the existing roads and will enhance accessibility to Queen’s University and Belfast City Hospital as well as serving the communities of Sandy Row, Donegall Pass, Botanic and Holylands.
 Elmwood Avenue is proposed to be converted to one-way operation in the direction of Lisburn Road with the existing on-street parking retained.